niftylab/niftylab.github.io/index.md

 [Chips](./chips.html)

-Welcome to the **Nifty Chips Research Laboratory (Nifty Lab)** at Hanyang University.
+Welcome to the **Nifty Chips Laboratory (Nifty Lab)** at Hanyang University.
 The Nifty Lab is currently led by **Prof. Jaeduk Han**.
-He recently joined Hanyang University as an assistant professor.
+He recently came back to South Korea and joined Hanyang University as an assistant professor.

-We are actively recruiting researchers (undegrad/graduate/post-docs) in various fields.
-Please contact Jaeduk Han by [jdhan@eecs.berkeley.edu], if interested.
+We are actively recruiting researchers in various levels (undegrad/graduate/post-doc).
+Please contact [Jaeduk Han](jdhan@eecs.berkeley.edu) if interested.